wisdom-parts/ARC-raider/README.md

 * Recognize the line in the test input grid.
 * Generate the output grid by shortening or lengthening the input line in the correct direction.

-In this world, we our input-generation imps might look something like this:
+In this world, our imps might look something like this:

 ```kotlin
 object X : Role<Int>()